-The Texas Animal Health Commission (commission) proposes amendments to §51.8, concerning Cattle, in Chapter 51, which is entitled "Entry Requirements."
-The purpose of the amendments is to change the Bovine Trichomoniasis (Trich) entry requirements.
+The Texas Animal Health Commission (commission) proposes amendments to \$51.8, concerning Cattle, and \$51.14, concerning Swine, in Chapter 51, which is entitled "Entry Requirements".

-The Trich control program is an industry driven initiative that was implemented in 2009.
-The concept included an annual review by commission staff and interested stakeholder organizations of the program's rules and policies and to subsequently suggest non-binding recommendations to the commission.
-The Trich Working Group Meeting met on May 15, 2013, to evaluate the Trich program.
-The group discussed the program overview to date, the management of infected herds, entry requirements, and ultimately discussed the need for possible revisions to the program by recommending a change regarding interstate movement of breeding bulls into Texas.
+The purpose of the amendments to §51.8 is to change the Bovine Trichomoniasis (Trichomoniasis) entry requirements.
+The Trichomoniasis control program is an industry driven initiative that was implemented in 2009.
+The concept includes an annual review by commission staff and interested stakeholder organizations of the program's rules and policies and to subsequently suggest non-binding recommendations to the commission.
+The Bovine Trichomoniasis Working Group (TWG) met on April 17, 2014, to evaluate the effectiveness of current rules.
+The TWG discussed the program overview to date, the management of infected herds, entry requirements, and ultimately discussed the need for possible revisions to the program.
+The TWG recommended adding two exemptions to the Trichomoniasis testing requirements for interstate movement of breeding bulls into Texas.